 (All photos by Doug Fraser — Unless I’m in them.)

-I’d been working as a lab technician at Arthur D. Little in Cambridge Massachusetts when Vietnam flared up.
+I’d been training monkeys as a lab technician at Arthur D. Little in Cambridge Massachusetts when Vietnam flared up.
 As a result, my project lost its funding and I lost my job.

 At about this time however, Crandall-Hicks, (the U.S. importer of BMC cars) was in the process of not negotiating with their line mechanics, causing them to walk out en-masse.
-I never found out what the issue was, but I desperately needed a job and at that point, Crandall-Hicks was prepared to hire anyone who knew that turning a bolt clockwise made it tighter.
-(In most cases)
+I never found out what the issue was, but I needed a job and at that point, Crandall-Hicks was prepared to hire anyone who knew that turning a bolt clockwise usually made it tighter.

 This turned out to be a great opportunity to play with interesting cars.
-BMC had a racing department with lots of performance goodies (here’s the BMC special equipment list), and as employees, we received discounts on parts.
+BMC had a racing department with lots of performance goodies (This was the BMC special equipment list), and as employees, we received discounts on parts.

-While at Crandall-Hicks, I built a full-race Sprite and even hopped up (don’t laugh) an MG 1100.
+While at Crandall-Hicks, I built a full-race Sprite and even hopped up (don’t laugh) and autocrossed an MG 1100.

 I’d been at Crandall-Hicks a few years when a company in Marblehead, Massachusetts, called Autodynamics advertised for a racing engine builder.
 Early Autodynamics Publicity